Tag: GHG

 17.4 Cultural Transformation: Project Drawdown

 Author: Madison Convey ABSTRACT: Project Drawdown was developed with the goal to provide and accomplish, climate change solutions and eventually reach drawdown with the carbon emissions.
-Image source: Decisive Climate Moments Call for Bold New Tactics MAIN: Paul Hawken is an environmentalist who dove into research about carbon emissions.
-He began his journey in 2013 … Continue reading 17.4 Cultural Transformation: Project Drawdown
+MAIN: Paul Hawken is an environmentalist who dove into research about carbon emissions.
+He began his journey in 2013 and created Project Drawdown which is a model of the…

 3.4 Dealing with climate: Methane gas (CH4)

 Author: Brooke McGee ABSTRACT: Greenhouse gases are gases that absorb and trap heat in the atmosphere.
 The main greenhouse gases are carbon dioxide, methane, nitrous oxide, and fluorinated gases.
-Methane Cycle: Encyclopedia Britannica MAIN Methane is emitted during the production and transport of coal, natural gas, and oil.
-Methane emissions also result from livestock and … Continue reading 3.4 Dealing with climate: Methane gas (CH4)
+MAIN Methane is emitted during the production and transport of coal, natural gas, and oil.
+Methane emissions also result from livestock and other agricultural practices and…

 5.4 Energy Sources: Wind Energy

 Author: Junhao He ABSTRACT: Wind energy is a renewable energy source that is clean, cost-effective, and pollution-free.
 It is generated by wind turbines through the process of converting the kinetic energy of wind into electricity.
-Source: Canadian Renewable Energy Association MAIN: Wind energy technology presented a substantial improvement over the past few years.
-Besides developing … Continue reading 5.4 Energy Sources: Wind Energy
+MAIN: Wind energy technology presented a substantial improvement over the past few years.
+Besides developing an eco-friendly environment, wind energy…

 4.13 Carbon: Alternative Refrigerants